qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 30M3D126M3D58M37S, it means that the reads are 30bp match + 3bp missing + 126bp match + 3bp missing + 58bp match + 27bp soft clipping.

-About soft clipping and hard clipping, it means that when query matching, some sequences are not matched completely, but soft clipping will keep the unmatched part afterwards, and hard clipping can remove the matched part completely.
 <div align=center>
 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/491ce3bf5a3dc72277520ada9c45236498586c4b/imgs/3.png">
 </div>

-For example, in this example above, you can see that only part of the fragment is compared to the reference sequence when comparing.
-The difference is that a Soft Clip will eventually retain the corresponding sequence in the sequence that follows, while a Hard Clip will delete the fragment directly in the sequence that follows.

-"Hard Clip exists with the intention of reducing the redundancy of BAM file sequences, for example, there is a read which can be compared to two places A, B. In place A, it is 60M90S, and in place B it is 60H90M, at this time a read actually already has the complete sequence information in position A, and the information in position B is actually redundant.
-So a marker form like Hard Clip can be introduced at location B, and it will be able to mark the sequence at location B as secondary."

 If there is a sequence that comes from a mature mRNA, if this sequence skips exactly 200bp of intron in the middle and 75bp mapped to exon before and after, what should the CIGAR value of this sequence be written?CIGAR:75M200N75M